Epsilon Eridani: Magnetic activity

+of this parameter is estimated to be in the range:

+0.03 ≤ k ≤ 0.10) The axial tilt of Epsilon Eridani toward the line of sight from Earth is highly uncertain: estimates range from 24° to 72°.

 The high levels of chromospheric activity, strong magnetic field, and relatively fast rotation rate of Epsilon Eridani are characteristic of a young star.
 Most estimates of the age of Epsilon Eridani place it in the range from 200 million to 800 million years.
 The low abundance of heavy elements in the chromosphere of Epsilon Eridani usually indicates an older star, because the interstellar medium (out of which stars form) is steadily enriched by heavier elements produced by older generations of stars.
 This anomaly might be caused by a diffusion process that has transported some of the heavier elements out of the photosphere and into a region below Epsilon Eridani's convection zone.

 The X-ray luminosity of Epsilon Eridani is about 2×10^28 erg·s^{–1} (2×10^21 W).
 It is more luminous in X-rays than the Sun at peak activity.
 The source for this strong X-ray emission is Epsilon Eridani's hot corona.
 Epsilon Eridani's corona appears larger and hotter than the Sun's, with a temperature of 3.4×10^6 K, measured from observation of the corona's ultraviolet and X-ray emission.
 It displays a cyclical variation in X-ray emission that is consistent with the magnetic activity cycle.

 The stellar wind emitted by Epsilon Eridani expands until it collides with the surrounding interstellar medium of diffuse gas and dust, resulting in a bubble of heated hydrogen gas (an astrosphere, the equivalent of the heliosphere that surrounds the Sun).
 The absorption spectrum from this gas has been measured with the Hubble Space Telescope, allowing the properties of the stellar wind to be estimated.
 Epsilon Eridani's hot corona results in a mass loss rate in Epsilon Eridani's stellar wind that is 30 times higher than the Sun's.
 This stellar wind generates the astrosphere that spans about 8000 au and contains a bow shock that lies 1600 au from Epsilon Eridani.
 At its estimated distance from Earth, this astrosphere spans 42 arcminutes, which is wider than the apparent size of the full Moon.